Actor-director Satish Kaushik dies at 66 | Entertainment

 - India

+Actor-filmmaker Satish Kaushik, known for his memorable comic roles in films such as “Jaane Bhi do Yaaro” and “Mr India”, passed away following a heart attack early Thursday morning.
+He was 66.

-According to Kher, Kaushik was at a friend's home in Delhi when he complained of uneasiness.
+According to friend and colleague Anupam Kher, Kaushik was at a friend's home in Delhi when he complained of uneasiness.

 In a tweet earlier, Kher said he was shocked to hear about Kaushik's sudden death.